Battle – St Mary

-[My thanks to Keith Foord for much valuable information and interesting conversations about Battle and Telham churches, even before the publication of his study of places of worship in Battle (see 3 above).
+My thanks to Keith Foord for much valuable information and interesting conversations about Battle and Telham churches, even before the publication of his study of places of worship in Battle (see 3 above).
 The results of his researches into the wall-paintings have been particularly illuminating.
-He also drew my attention to the book by Lilian Boys-Behrens (2), in particular the picture of c1845 cited above]
+I am most grateful to him for the photographs of these.
+He also drew my attention to the book by Lilian Boys-Behrens (2), in particular the picture of c1845 cited above

 Measured plan by W H Godfrey in VCH 9 p108